deebobo/elastetic_app/documentation/logging.md

 # logging

-deebobo uses winston as it's logging package.
+elastetic uses winston as it's logging package.
 To write to the log from your plugins, use the following method:

 ```
 const winston = require('winston')